klovanone/pdfCombiner/README.md

 # PDF COMBINER

-** made some changes to this utility so that it works on Windows and other platforms **
+**made some changes to this little utility script so that it works on Windows and other platforms**

 A simple script to merge a bunch of PDF files into one.